Livia-Santos/brewhood/README.md

   * In order to network with other homebrewers, as I homebrewer, I want to see contacts and information about them.

 ### Project Workflow and documentation
+The following are part of the Trello Board's Card which would be used to build my application.
+Figma design tool is also used for doing all web pages wireframe design.
 * User stories
 * Entities
 * Structure and Features